ward/rusty-butler/README.md

 - `libssl-dev` for openssl-sys crate
 - `libgmp-dev` (possibly) for the rink crate

-# Contributing

-Started this on a private gitea instance so the issue list is still there too.
-Guess I should bring them over to GitHub at some point so people can actually contribute.
-For now just drop ideas on IRC (freenode -> ward), sorry.

 # Maintenance

 Follow some best practices to keep the code clean: